The Best Benchtop Jointers, Reviewed

 • A quality spring-loaded blade guard is an important feature in a benchtop jointer, so be sure to choose a model that is equipped with one.

-• Plastic push paddles will help keep hands away from the spinning blade.
-These paddles won’t damage the blades if they should accidentally come into contact with them.
+• Plastic push paddles help keep hands away from the spinning blades.
+If they should accidentally come into contact with them, the paddles won’t damage the blades.

-• Oversize stop buttons help to make shutting these machines down in an emergency much easier.
+• Oversized stop buttons help to make shutting these machines down in an emergency much easier.
 The switches often include removable keys as well, preventing anyone from turning the machine on accidentally.

-• Extendable wings allow users to pass longer boards through a benchtop jointer, which can be a real benefit.
+• Extendable wings allow users to pass longer boards through a benchtop jointer, which can be a real benefit in certain projects.

 Shopping for a Used or Refurbished Benchtop Jointer

 Be sure to check places like Amazon Renew or Ebay Refurbished for benchtop jointers.
-While they might be expensive to ship, it may be possible to find a deal.
-It may also be possible to find them at estate sales, yard sales, or flea markets.
+While they might be expensive to ship, their price may still make them a good deal.
+You might also find them at estate sales, yard sales, or flea markets.

 When shopping for a used benchtop jointer in person, be sure to fire it up and listen for any loud noises or vibration.
 Also, make sure the bed adjusts smoothly, or it may be impossible to mill certain boards flat.
-It’s also worth performing a quick search using the product number to ensure the blades are still available for that particular model, else it could be worthless down the road if a blade is too far gone.
+It’s also worth performing a quick search using the product number to ensure the blades are still available for that particular model so it doesn’t become worthless if a blade is too far gone.

 Tips for Using a Benchtop Jointer

 The blade guard might seem like an inconvenience, but it’s absolutely key for workshop safety.
-Running thin pieces over a jointer can expose hands to several inches of spinning blades.
-The blade guard helps reduce this risk, so be sure that it’s operating properly, and don’t remove it.
+Running thin pieces of wood over a jointer can expose hands to several inches of spinning blades.
+The blade guard helps reduce this risk, so ensure it’s operating properly and don’t remove it.

-Personal protective equipment is essential.
+Personal protective equipment is essential for woodworking safety.
 Jointers cut with incredible speed and have the potential to send tiny knots or chips flying, so be sure to wear safety glasses.
 Also, even the quietest helical jointers are very loud.
 Be sure to wear ear protection while milling stock or using power tools of any type.

 • Use push paddles and push sticks to keep fingers and hands away from the spinning blade.